Caitlyn-Yin/Caitlyn-Yin.github.io/_pages/about.md

 ---
 Hi!
 I am a first-year PhD student majoring in Statistics at University of Wisconsin-Madison.

-My research interests lie broadly in Deep Learning Theory and Statistical Learning.
+My research interests lie broadly in Foundation models of machine learning and statistical inference.

 I was professionally trained Go player.
 And in my free time, I enjoy playing Go (Weiqi), Chinese Zither (Guzheng) and the piano.